Why Undergraduate Research and Experiential Learning

 Once you get involved in undergraduate research or an experiential learning opportunity such as an internship, register as a CoSM UREL participant.

 - Learn about funding opportunities to support your UREL experience such as travel support for conferences.

 - Access important and required safety training resources.

 - Learn what you can expect from your UREL experience and mentors.

 - Find resources that will help you perform library research, prepare written and oral presentations, do data analysis and more!

-Scott Baird, Ph.D., is the director and main contact for CoSM students interested in research and experiential learning.
-He will facilitate student access to a multitude of research opportunities across the college.
-Working with all CoSM departments, Baird will assist in matching students with research oportunities, and will greatly benefit undergraduate engagement and exposure to the high quality research being conducted both within and outside of CoSM.
+Meredith Rodgers, MS, is the main contact for CoSM students interested in research and experiential learning.
+She will facilitate student access to a multitude of research opportunities across the college.
+Working with all CoSM departments, Rodgers will assist in matching students with research oportunities, and will greatly benefit undergraduate engagement and exposure to the high quality research being conducted both within and outside of CoSM.

 Information for Faculty